Healthy Homes Assessment Waitangirua

 Fines for Failing to Comply

-As of 1st July 2021, when a new, renewed or varied lease is entered into on a Waitangirua rental property, all Healthy Homes compliance work must be finished inside of 90 days.
+From the 1st of July in 2021, when a new or renewed tenancy is signed on the Waitangirua rental property, all Healthy Homes compliance work must be taken care of within 90 days.

-Failure to comply with all of the Healthy Homes Standards inside of the period of time expected can lead to a fine of up to $7200.
-Additionally, if a existing Healthy Homes Statement of Compliance isn’t included in the renewal, new or revised tenancy contract, it could result in additional penalties or an infringement fee.
+Inability to adhere to one of the Healthy Homes Standards inside of the anticipated timeframe could result in an amount of $7200.
+In addition, if the present Healthy Homes Statement of Compliance is not included in the renewal, new or revised tenancy contract, there could be additional penalties or an infringement fee.

-Any tenant can ask for information regarding the Healthy Homes Standard and how they are related to the house they reside in.
-If the landlord or the property manager doesn’t supply the information requested within 21 days from getting the notice, the tenant may receive an infringement notification and be fined up to $750.
+Any tenant may request information regarding the Healthy Homes Standard and how they relate to the building they reside in.
+If the property manager fails to provide the required information within 21 days from getting the notice, the tenant may receive an infringement notification and be fined as high as $750.

-Furthermore, there’s also a penalty up to $900 for property owners or property managers who offer a false or false Healthy Homes Compliance Statement or any other information.
-The person who is liable for this fine is the one who is named on the tenancy agreement as the one who is who is letting the property, so it could be the landlord’s name or the company that manages the property.
+Additionally, there is also a fine of approximately $900 for landlords or property managers who provide a false or misleading Healthy Homes Compliance Statement or information.
+The person who is liable for this fine is whoever is listed on the tenancy agreement as being the person letting the property out and it could be the name of the landlord, or the property management company.

-The information contained in the Statement of Compliance needs to be correct at the time that the tenancy agreement is signed, and ideally it must be updated during the entire tenancy, as associated work has been completed.
+All the information on the Statement of Compliance requirements to be accurate before the tenancy agreement can be signed, and ideally it should be maintained throughout the tenancy as any relevant work gets completed.

-It’s also crucial to keep in mind that landlords who own multiple rental properties could face even higher fines for non-compliance.
-The highest penalties are reserved for serious breaches, and landlords with six or more properties could be fined up to $50,000, or as high as $100,000 in the case of hearing claims.
+It’s important to remember that landlords who own multiple rental properties may receive additional fines for non-compliance.
+The harshest penalties are handed down for serious breaches.
+Landlords with more than six properties could be fined as high as $50,000 and as high as $100,000 in hearing claims.

 Get the full description of the Residential Tenancies Act landlords responsibilities.